-Article I, section 8 of the Constitution of the United States grants Congress the authority to enact this bill.
+Article I. section 8, and Article IV, section 3 of the Constitution of the United States grants Congress the authority to enact this bill

 COMPLIANCE WITH HOUSE RULE XIII

 1. Cost of Legislation.
 Clause 3(d)(2) of rule XIII of the Rules of the House of Representatives requires an estimate and a comparison by the Committee of the costs which would be incurred in carrying out this bill.
 However, clause 3(d)(3)(B) of that rule provides that this requirement does not apply when the Committee has included in its report a timely submitted cost estimate of the bill prepared by the Director of the Congressional Budget Office under section 402 of the Congressional Budget Act of 1974.